/ HALion Developer Resource / HALion Tutorials & Guidelines / How-tos /

 Creating a Basic Template List

-This first part of the tutorial illustrates only the creation of a basic template list without furthergoing functionality.
+This first part of the tutorial illustrates only the creation of a basic template list without adding any further functionality.

-3. Click Edit Element Edit Element to open the template.
+- Click Edit Element to open the template.

-6. It's advanteagous to rename the exported Text property.
-Select RowEntry and go to the Template Parameter section of the Properties editor, change the name of the exported Text property to 'Name'.
+- It's helpful to rename the exported Text property.
+Select RowEntry and go to the Template Parameter section of the Properties editor.
+Change the name of the exported Text property to 'Name'.

-9. Select the String List variable, go to the Properties editor and create entries for each row you want to display.
+- Select the String List variable, go to the Properties editor and create entries for each row that you want to display.
 Name the entries 'Zone 1', 'Zone 2', and 'Zone 3'.

-10. Select the BasicList item, go to the Properties and set the Name template parameter to '@RowNames'.
-The list entries you defined in step 9 should now display with the look you defined in step 4.
+- Select the BasicList item, go to the Properties editor and set the Name template parameter to '@RowNames'.
+The list entries that you defined in step 9 should now be displayed with the look that you defined in step 4.

 Adding Functionality

 In this part of the tutorial, the variables Focus Var and Index Var of the Template List will be used to highlight the selected row and to display the row index.
 We will also add two more synth zones to the program and further controls to the Template List for adjusting these zones.
-The synth zones are used only as a substitute for the different articulations of an instrument, which are normally provided by different layers with samples for each articulation.
+The synth zones are only used as substitutes for the different articulations of an instrument, which are normally provided by different layers with samples for each articulation.

 ❕ To follow the subsequent steps, Creating a Basic Template List must be completed first.